Jason-George/DOF_Arduino/README.md

 The leader emits Ultrasound pings at a constant rate and the follower has three different Ultrasound receivers, placed at three different directions, to pin the direction from the ultrasound pulse is coming from.

+The leader and the follwer have its own aduino and therefore their own code.

 The MIT App Inventor is used to create a simple app, that allows us to control the Leader using Bluetooth Low Energy(BLE).
 Both the project file and the apk are given.